bosch-io/iot-things-examples/octopus-bidirectional/README.md

 ## Summary

 This example shows how to use Bosch IoT Things and Bosch IoT Hub to connect your device with our cloud services and a frontend solution.
-It shows how to subscribe to our Bosch IoT Suite services, how to use their HTTP endpoints, and how to send data within these services.</br>
+It shows how to subscribe to our Bosch IoT Suite for Asset Communication service, how to use its HTTP endpoints, and how to send data within these services.</br>
 Furthermore, the example provides a prototype of a real world device - based on the Octopus board (ESP8266) - and a web application to manage your things.

 The **device** will be able to connect automatically to a given wireless internet access, to send telemetry data to the